Lattice-reflection symmetry in tensor-network renormalization group with entanglement filtering in two and three dimensions: Numerical demonstration

 Since the critical temperature of the cubic-lattice Ising model is not known exactly, we use the RG flow of the tensor and a bisection method to estimate $T_c$, the details of which have been expounded in previous study~\cite{Lyu:Xu:Kawashima:2021,Lyu:Kawashima:2024}.
 At bond dimensions $\chi=6, \chi_s=\chi_m = 4$, the estimated critical temperature is $T_c \approx 4.54$, not very close to the known Monte Carlo value 4.5115.
-We generate a tensor RG flow at this estimated $T_c$ and linearize the RG map at the RG step $n=5$.
+We generate a tensor RG flow at this estimated $T_c$ and linearize the RG map at the RG step $n=5$ (see more details about the choice of $\chi$ and $n$ in Appendix~\ref{app:choicechin}).
 The scaling operators are identified according to their scaling dimensions in each symmetry sector, the same way as the 2D calculation in~\autoref{subsec:num2d}.

 The numerical results are plotted as data points with different shapes in~\autoref{fig:3DscaleD}, and they are summarized in~\autoref{tab:cftx3D-reflc-s0} and~\autoref{tab:cftx3D-reflc-s1} as $x_{\text{RG}}$.
 Except the scaling dimensions of the spin operator $\sigma$ and the energy-density $\epsilon$, most of the other scaling dimensions are far from accurate.
 However, the degeneracy structure of the scaling dimensions $x \leq 3$ agrees with the CFT anticipation in each symmetry sector and among sectors.
 For example, the three-fold degeneracy of the first descendants among the lattice-reflection $(c_x, c_y, c_z) = (1,0,0), (0,1,0)$ and $(0,0,1)$ sectors is quite clear in our numerical estimates for both spin-flip even and odd sectors (they are denoted by $\partial_k \epsilon$ and $\partial_k \sigma$ for $k=x,y,z$).
 Moreover, the five-fold degeneracy of the energy-momentum operator $T_{mn}$ is also clear, as well as how they are distributed into a doublet in $(000)$ sector and three singlets in sectors $(110), (101), (011)$.
 This agreement is a numerical justification of the claimed linearized RG map in Eqs~\eqref{eq:R3Ddecomp} to~\eqref{eq:3dlinLx}.